voxel51/fiftyone/docs/source/integrations/activitynet.rst

 .. default-role:: code

-We've worked to make it easy to download, visualize, and evaluate on the `ActivityNet dataset <http://activity-net.org/index.html>`_ natively in FiftyOne!
+We've endeavored to make it easy to download, visualize, and evaluate on the `ActivityNet dataset <http://activity-net.org/index.html>`_ natively in FiftyOne!